eu-digital-identity-wallet/eudi-doc-testing-application/README.md

 ## Overview

 The test suite is designed to validate the EUDI Wallet's functionality.
-Depending on your needs, you can execute these tests locally on physical devices/emulators or through Browserstack Device Farm.
-Also you can trigger them via GitHub Actions integrated with BrowserStack for scalable device testing.
+Depending on your needs, you can execute these tests locally on physical devices/emulators or through BrowserStack Device Farm.
+Tests can also be triggered through GitHub Actions integrated with BrowserStack for scalable device testing.
 ## Requirements

 ### Prerequisites
 - **Java 17**: Required for all tests.
-- **Maven 3.9.6+**: Required for build and test management.
+- **Maven 3.9.6+**: Required for dependency management, build, and test execution.

 ### Automation-Specific Requirements
 If you intend to run automated UI tests locally, you will also need: